-The rules for getting a driving licence in Canada differ in each province and territory.
-Depending on which country you’re from, you may be able to simply exchange your foreign licence for a driver licence in Toronto, Ontario without the need to sit any road tests.
+The rules for getting a driving license in Canada differ in each province and territory.
+Depending on which country you’re from, you may be able to simply exchange your foreign license for a driver license in Toronto, Ontario without the need to sit any road tests.

-In any event, you should take the time to familiarize yourself with the road signage and rules in Ontario, and if you’re moving to another province, like British Columbia then you should do further research.
+In any event, you should become familiar with the road signage and rules in Ontario.
+Or, if you’re moving to another province, like British Columbia then you should do further research.
 Driving in Canada is not just about getting the right paperwork.
-The weather here may present different challenges to those you are used to, for example, winter driving in Canada might require preparation you’ve never had to consider before.
+The weather here may present different challenges to those you are used to.
+For example, winter driving in Canada will require you to prepare for things you never had to consider before.

-Before you arrive in Canada, it is recommended that you get a copy of your driving history from your home country’s licencing authority and/or insurance provider.
-Having the appropriate documentation (including the actual licence itself) ready when you arrive will help when you’re applying for a driver license in Canada.
-Documentation should be in English or French.
+Before you arrive in Canada, it’s a good idea to get a copy of your driving history from your home country’s licensing authority and/or insurance provider.
+Having the appropriate documents (including the actual licence itself) ready when you arrive will help when you apply for a driver license in Canada.
+Documents should be in English or French.

 Valid non-Ontario licenses may be used for the first 60 days while you get settled in the province.
 Once that time has elapsed, a valid Ontario license is required.